betrueagency/nx-reactjs-elementor/README.md

 ## Usage

-Create a Wordpress plugin that will wrap all elementor widgets
+Create a new plugin

     nx g @betrue/react-elementor:plugin my-project

+this generates starting code base made up of two react components (input from and display title) wrapped into elementor widgets.

+if you already have and Wordpress instance with elementor installed, you juste need to build the wordpress plugin

+     nx elementor my-project

+Zip and upload using Wordpress plugin management the content of `dist/element/my-project`. that's all you can now try to use theses widgets into elementor :)

-You can now serve the app to see the generated web component in action on [`http://localhost:4200`](http://localhost:4200)
+You can also serve the app to see the generated web component in action on [`http://localhost:4200`](http://localhost:4200)

     nx serve my-project

+## Try it using docker

 If you have already installed docker and docker-compose you can try the elementor plugin in wordpress